steve-foris/tf-migtest-demo/README.md

 - Automated instance-template versioning via Makefile + gcloud
 - Realistic deployment workflow similar to production systems

-No buckets, no static assets - this demo focuses purely on compute + LB behavior, which keeps the architecture clean and easy to reason about.
+This demo focuses purely on compute + LB behavior, which keeps the architecture clean and easy to reason about.
+It also keeps best practices in mind and keeping costs low.

 -------------------------------------------------------------------------------

 # ARCHITECTURE OVERVIEW

 This project deploys:
 - One Terraform-managed baseline instance template
 - Two Managed Instance Groups: migtest-blue-mig migtest-green-mig
-- Global HTTP Load Balancer with forwarding rule and backend service
+- Regional external Application Load Balancer
 - Health check to ensure LB only routes traffic to healthy instances
 - active_color variable determines which MIG receives traffic
 - Blue/green swap performed via Terraform + Makefile automation